hazbo/flask-skeleton/README.md

 	$ cd app
 	$ python app.py

+### Windows

+Sorry it's been too long since I last used Windows.
+Not too sure what it would entail.
+If you know and would like to help, be sure to make a pull request!

 The above will install everything you need, get you setup with Python/Pip/Virtualenv/Flask and the sample skeleton application.

 ## Extra